krisharma001/doraemon-mobile-app/tasks.md

   - Configure ESLint, Prettier, and Jest for code quality
   - _Requirements: All requirements depend on proper project setup_

-- [-] 2.
+- [x] 2.
 Implement core data models and type definitions
   - Create TypeScript interfaces for Message, AppState, and WebSocket protocols
   - Implement Message model with validation functions
   - Create type definitions for component props and service interfaces